TheovanKraay/azure-cosmosdb-live-data-migrator-v1/README.md

 # Azure Cosmos DB Live Data Migrator
 Simple and reliable service to transfer data from one Cosmos DB SQL API container to another in a live fashion.

+**Note**: this is an old version of the migrator app.
+The latest version can be found [here](https://github.com/Azure-Samples/azure-cosmosdb-live-data-migrator)

 ## Features

 The Cosmos DB Live Data Migrator provides the following features: